roSievers/elm-sweeper/README.md

 Community made levels are collected on [/r/hexcellslevels](https://www.reddit.com/r/hexcellslevels/).

+One core thing I am aiming for is directly linking levels from other websites (e.g. reddit) skipping the copy-open hexcells-start game sequence.

 ## Screenshots

 Early development version, loading and playing levels works, but there is no propper menu flow yet.
 (28.10.16)